-- National Academy of Public Administration: "The fair, just and equitable management of all institutions serving the public directly or by contract; the fair, just and equitable distribution of public services and implementation of public policy; and the commitment to promote fairness, justice, and equity in the formation of public policy." - AECF: "To achieve and sustain equity, it needs to be thought of as a structural and systemic concept." - GFOA: "Unfortunately, the term 'equity' is often used loosely and without precise meaning, or explained using overly simplistic concepts that gloss over or ignore important nuances. ...
+National Academy of Public Administration: "The fair, just and equitable management of all institutions serving the public directly or by contract; the fair, just and equitable distribution of public services and implementation of public policy; and the commitment meaning, or explained using overly simplistic concepts that gloss over or ignore important nuances. ...
 'Equity' means people should be treated differently by public policy to compensate for different circumstances and consequent need for help from government.
 Equity is commonly associated with equality in outcomes.
-Equity and proportionality are not mutually exclusive.
-Equity is one aspect of fairness."
+Equity and